Family-friendly self catering accommodation in Devon

 Devon holidays with young children

-Are you holidaying with pre-school children?
-Let us help make it easier – we can provide travel cots, high chairs, socket covers, hand-held blenders, and waterproof mattress covers etc – just ask.
-There’s no stairs for under fives to fall down in the wooden lodges – and we can fit a stair gate to the cottage and Balebarn Lodge’s loft stairs stairs to keep very young children safe.
-The Nuthatch and Honeysuckle Lodges are also great for families with young children.
-They sleep 4 in a double room and fun ‘cross over bunks’ (we can supply bed bars).
+Wheatland Farrm’s Nuthatch and Honeysuckle Eco Lodges are also great for families with young children.
+They sleep 4 in a double room and we can add bed bars to the bunks.
 Nuthatch Lodge has a short bath – good for kids who don’t like showers yet.
-Beech Lodge will give you a bit more space to spread out, or if you want something more traditional try Otter Cottage with its wood burner, patio and enclosed garden – but note the stairs and a nearby pond (gated from the cottage, of course).
+Beech Lodge, with optional hot tub, will give you a bit more space to spread out, or if you want something more traditional try Otter Cottage with its wood burner, patio and enclosed garden – but note the stairs and a nearby pond (gated from the cottage, of course).

 Want to do without the car?
 It’s easy to have an eco friendly family holiday at Wheatland Farm.
 The bikes to borrow aren’t just for kids, and some have child seats so you can take young children with you to the farm shop (half a mile from Wheatland Farm).
 We can also lend you a back pack to carry young children over the fields.
 Should their clothes get grubby, there’s a shared washing machine (£2 per load, includes soap) and a washing line on your veranda – or we can tumble dry a load for you at the farmhouse (£3 per load).
 Talking of the veranda, it’s a great place to unwind with a glass of something refreshing when the kids are in bed.
-You won’t need a baby-listener unless you’ve come as a group and have booked two or more lodges together.
+You won’t need a baby-listener -unless you’ve come as a group and have booked two or more lodges together, in which case you’ll be able to ‘go next door’ with full peace of mind.

 Are grandparents in charge of your Devon holiday?